Valuable information, tools and advice for you to view and download.

 The research is an intelligence platform which studies, analyses and interprets developments in mobility in its broadest sense.
 New mobility solutions, the evolution of powertrain usage in fleets and the means to support the development of new technologies or initiatives have been tracked.
 Topics such as financing methods and tools like telematics are also monitored within this survey.

 Below you will see snapshots of some of the most important areas covered in this research.
-Please fill in the form below to register your interest in the full report which will be released shortly.
+Please fill in the form below to receive the full report to download.

 There is a very strong indication here that businesses are concerned about the effects of congestion and want to see more investment in the UK road network.
 Difficult traffic conditions are something that many fleets face every day and it is a subject that is obviously front-of-mind in an operational sense.Fleets are also thinking about air quality and the implementation of Clean Air Zones.
 This is a subject that is potentially quite confusing, with a whole range of different measures being adopted across the country and some of them now being delayed by the coronavirus crisis.
 Our view is that this complexity is probably at the root of concerns reported because the rules being adopted in the majority of cities are quite moderate.